Francis Lovell, 1st Viscount Lovell: Later reports about his death

 Francis Bacon relates that according to one report he lived long afterward in a cave or vault.

 More than 200 years later, in 1708, the skeleton of a man was found in a secret chamber in the family mansion at Minster Lovell in Oxfordshire, and it was supposed that Lovell had hidden himself there and died of starvation.
 While this story is very picturesque, it seems unlikely to be true.
 Lovell had hardly spent any time at Minster Lovell, and would not have had a faithful servant there who would hide him for years.
 Additionally, the manor had been granted to Jasper Tudor, Duke of Bedford, Henry Tudor's uncle, and was therefore hardly an appropriate hiding place for Francis Lovell.

 On the Nottinghamshire History website, a reference is made to the Transactions of the Thoroton Society and the Society's visit on 30 June 1903 to All Hallows' Church, Gedling, Nottinghamshire.
 It notes that there were only three pre-Reformation sepulchral slabs: The third slab, an alabaster one, lies at the south end of the altar-table.
 A few lines in black wax constitute the remains of an inscription and effigy of a knight of the 15th century.
 The late Mr. Lawson Lowe, of Chepstow, said in December, 1882, that when he visited the church in 1865, the date could be made out, and he thought the effigy might be that of a knight who fought at the battle of Stoke, near Newark, in 1487.
 Gedling Church and Stoke Bardolph Castle, the ancestral home of Joan Bardolph who was Francis's great-grandmother, lie just a few miles away from the battlefield of Stoke.
 It is feasible that Francis attempted to escape across the river at the Fiskerton shallows but was either killed or died later of his wounds, his body being buried under the flagstones in the Gedling Church in order to prevent the certain fate of then being 'hung, drawn and quartered'.
+An argument that a chantry chapel in the church was founded for Francis Lovell, and may have been his burial site, has been published on the church website.